 Deciding to get dentures at a young age is a decision that will affect the rest of your life.
 Be sure you’re making this decision for the right reasons.
 Some people choose dentures just because they think it will be easier than continuing to care for teeth, but this can lead to trouble.
 Whether you decide to choose dentures or maintaining your natural teeth, you have to commit to proper care.

 Talk to several dentists about your options so you understand the benefits of dentures or preserving your natural teeth.
+There are definitely situations where it’s best to replace your natural teeth, and there are situations where it’s better to preserve them.
 You need to make sure you’re getting the whole story about which is the best way to go.